jundymek/free-proxy/README.md

 # Free-proxy

-## Get free working proxy from <https://www.sslproxies.org/> and use it in your script
+## Get free working proxy from <https://www.sslproxies.org/>, <https://www.us-proxy.org/>, <https://free-proxy-list.net/uk-proxy.html> and <https://free-proxy-list.net> and use it in your script

 FreeProxy class scrapes proxies from <https://www.sslproxies.org/>, <https://www.us-proxy.org/>, <https://free-proxy-list.net/uk-proxy.html> and <https://free-proxy-list.net> and checks if proxy is working.
 There is possibility to filter proxies by country and acceptable timeout.
 You can also randomize list of proxies from where script would get